zekaryas1/notes/docs/Algo/Fundamental Algorithms/Linked List/Monotonic Stack.md

 ## Application of Monotonic Stack

+- We can use this technique to find the next smaller or greater `elt` by iterating from start-end
+	- Or we can use it to find the previous smaller or greater `elt` by iterating from end - front
 - Next Largest or Smallest Element in a List
 	- [Get the next greater element for every array element](https://leetcode.com/problems/next-greater-element-i/)
 		- [Solution to Next greater elt](Algo/Coding%20Practice/Stack/Next%20greater%20elt.md)